 Understanding Why Addiction Treatment Centers West Palm Beach Has Such a Bad Reputation

 In the West Palm Beach area is the heart of the recovery community in Florida.
 Although Delray Beach is only 15 square miles there are many sober homes and 1/2-way houses.
 It has been marked by the New York Times in 2007, as the drug recovery capital of the United States.
 This dubbing was due to having one of the nation’s largest addiction recovery communities and the highest number of sober living homes.
 Other major news outlets like NBC News have aired stories on fraudulent practices and claimed Florida is generating a billion dollars a year.
 Consider this, in 2015, Forbes did an article claiming the addiction treatment industry generates 35 billion dollars a year.
 Florida generates a billion dollars, where is the other 34 billion?
 According to these numbers, Florida may not be the worst state with patient brokering issues.

 Governmental Addiction Treatment Centers West Palm Beach, FL Listings

-In comparison on SAMSHA’s website there are 274 treatment centers, sober homes and half way houses listed in a 25 mile radius around Los Angeles County.
-These numbers fall in line with the the National Center for Biotechnology information (NCBI) study and clearly show we need to address that all addiction treatment centers, sober livings and halfway houses be registered and regulated by some governing body.
+In comparison on SAMSHA’s website, there are 274 treatment centers, sober homes and halfway houses listed in a 25-mile radius around Los Angeles County.
+These numbers fall in line with the National Center for Biotechnology Information (NCBI) study and clearly show we need to address that all addiction treatment centers, sober livings, and halfway houses be registered and regulated by some governing body.